-Performance measure 2022/23 Target 2022/23 Actual Commentary

-The percentage of existing buildings 33% 33% Target achieved.

-with building WOFs that are Achieved

-monitored and audited for

-compliance annually.
-2021/22: 7%,

-Not achieved

-The percentage of buildings that 100% 100% Target achieved.

-provide sleeping care or paid Achieved

-accommodation that are audited for

-compliance annually.
-2021/22: 64%,

-Not achieved

-The percentage of swimming pools 33% 34% Target achieved.

-that are inspected for compliance Achieved

-annually.

-2021/22:

-36.8%,

-Achieved

-The percentage of building consent 98% 76.55% The year-end percentage reflects the impact of staff

-applications that are processed Not achieved

-within 20 working days. and the requirement to assess against the operative and

-2021/22: proposed district plan.
-Two additional Building Review

-56.8%, Officers are being trained which will enable us to meet

-Not achieved statutory timeframes going forward.
+Performance measure 2022/23 Target 2022/23 Actual Commentary The percentage of existing buildings with building WOFs that are monitored and audited for compliance annually.
+33% 33% Achieved 2021/22: 7% Not achieved Target achieved.
+The percentage of buildings that provide sleeping care or paid accommodation that are audited for compliance annually.
+100% 100% Achieved 2021/22: 64% Not achieved Target achieved.
+The percentage of swimming pools that are inspected for compliance annually.
+33% 34% Achieved 2021/22: 36.8% Achieved Target achieved.
+The percentage of building consent applications that are processed within 20 working days 1 .
+98% 76.55% Not achieved 2021/22: 56.8% Not achieved The year-end percentage reflects the impact of staff shortages, the delay in receiving work from contractors and the requirement to assess against the operative and proposed district plan.
+Two additional Building Review Officers are being trained which will enable us to meet statutory timeframes going forward.